-- (f) Noncompliance.
-If the Contractor does not comply with the requirements of this clause, the Government may take appropriate actions under the rules, regulations, and relevant orders of the Secretary of Labor.
-This includes implementing any sanctions imposed on a contractor by the Department of Labor for violations of this clause (52.222-35, Equal Opportunity for Veterans).
-These sanctions (see 41CFR 60-300.66) may include- - (1) Withholding progress payments; - (2) Termination or suspension of the contract; or - (3) Debarment of the contractor. - (g) Subcontracts.
+- (b) Equal opportunity clause.
+The Contractor shall abide by the requirements of the equal opportunity clause at 41 CFR 60-300.5(a), as of March 24, 2014.
+This clause prohibits discrimination against qualified protected veterans, and requires affirmative action by the Contractor to employ and advance in employment qualified protected veterans. - (c) Subcontracts.
 The Contractor shall insert the terms of this clause in subcontracts of \$100,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.
 The Contractor shall act as specified by the Director, Office of Federal Contract Compliance Programs, to enforce the terms, including action for noncompliance.
+Such necessary changes in language may be made as shall be appropriate to identify properly the parties and their undertakings.

-CLAUSE I.29 - FAR 52.222-36 AFFIRMATIVE ACTION FOR WORKERS WITH DISABILITIES (OCT 2010)
+CLAUSE I.29 - FAR 52.222-36 EQUAL OPPORTUNITY FOR WORKERS WITH DISABILITIES (JULY 2014)